duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 **Classroom Set Up**

-Space for students to be able to work or discuss in groups.
+Space for students to be able to work and discuss in small groups.

 ## SCRIPT OF TEACHING AND LEARNING ACTIVITIES